core-wg/oscore/draft-ietf-core-object-security.md

   * If the value of Observe in the Outer message is 0:

-    * If Observe is present and has value 0 in the decrypted options, add the Observe option with value 0 to the set of decrypted options;
+    * If Observe is present and has value 0 in the decrypted options, discard it;
-    * Otherwise, discard the Outer (and Inner if present) Observe option.
+    * Otherwise, discard both the Outer and Inner (if present) Observe options.

   * If the value of Observe in the Outer message is not 0, discard decrypted Observe option if present.